 Collin Palkovitz is the Chief Operating Officer of Pure Charity.
 He has more than a decade of leadership in digital marketing and business development.
 He worked primarily with fortune 500 clients until he joined Pure Charity in 2012.
 His focus is now dedicated to non-profit technology development, market research, analysis, and non-profit collaboration.
 Collin and his wife Lindsay co-founded a few small grass-roots community development initiatives in Kwale Kenya.
 Their 2 beautiful girls, Senya and Juniper, have both traveled extensively with them.

 Laura Palkovitz lives in Jinja, Uganda and is a nurse practitioner.
 She worked extensively in the United States and has volunteered with medical organizations in Ghana, Honduras and Nepal.
 She currently volunteers and consults for several NGOs in Uganda.
-Laura is serving as the treasurer for Waterbrook Hills.
 Ian Palkovitz is the Uganda Country Director for Sole Hope, an NGO that changes the lives of people living with jiggers.
 He has worked with underserved kids around the world.
 Ian is serving as the Vice President of the Board for Waterbrook Hills.

-Rob Palkovitz has engaged in volunteer work with children at risk in father-absent or foster families for over 20 years.
-Currently, he is mentoring a small group of adolescent males in Wilmington, DE in conjunction with Freedom Outreach.
+Rob Palkovitz has engaged in volunteer work with children at risk in father-absent or foster families for over 25 years.
+He has mentored small groups of adolescents in Wilmington, DE in conjunction with Freedom Outreach.
 He has helped to install and repair fresh water wells in Togo, and assisted in community development work in Kwale and Vuga, Kenya.
 He is a Professor of Human Development and Family Studies at the University of Delaware, and is serving as the President of the Board of Directors for Waterbrook Hills.

 Chris Wolfe is professor of Business Law at the University of Delaware and brings a wealth of legal experience, wise counsel and financial expertise to Waterbrook Hills.
 Chris serves on the board of Good Neighbors, working to eliminate substandard housing in southern Chester County, PA, assisting in the mission to make homes warmer, safer, drier and healthier for qualified homeowners as an expression of faith.